narengan/cis/waf-cis-ruleset.md

 # CIS Rule Set for WAF

-Select **Rule Details** to reveal the rulesets of this package.
-There are 10 rulesets:
+Select **View CIS Rules** to reveal the rulesets of this package.
+The rulesets follow:

 * Drupal
+* Flash
 * Joomla
 * Magento
 * Miscellaneous